-(B) Twenty-five percent of the qualified expenditures attributable to the production of a qualified motion picture in California where the qualified motion picture is a television series that relocated to California in its first year of receiving a tax credit allocation pursuant to this section.
+(B) Forty percent of the qualified expenditures attributable to the production of a qualified motion picture in California where the qualified motion picture is a television series that relocated to California in its first year of receiving a tax credit allocation pursuant to this section.

-(C) Twenty-five percent of the qualified expenditures attributable to the production of a qualified motion picture that is an independent film.
+(C) Thirty-fivepercent of the qualified expenditures attributable to the production of a qualified motion picture that is an independent film.